Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Introduction

 Whether model-based or empirically derived, gaits remain the predominant basis of locomotion control for soft robots.
 Gaits are effective in reducing the control space to a smaller and tractable set of cyclic patterns that can be modulated and combined to realize complex tasks like path planning.
-In fact, multi-gait closed-loop path planning of the robot presented in this paper has recently been shown to be an effective locomotion control strategy \cite{multigait}.
+In fact, multi-gait closed-loop path planning of one of the robots presented in this paper has recently been shown to be an effective locomotion control strategy \cite{Mahendran_IROS_2023}.
 However, the selection of soft robot locomotion gaits remains an open problem.
-Biomimetic and intuitive gaits can naturally suffer from suboptimality and discrepancies between expected biomimetic behavior and actual behavior.
-On the other hand, finite element-based approaches are limited by their computational complexity and issues that arise from the high sensitivity of soft robots to manufacturing inaccuracies and environmental conditions, as well as the difficulty in capturing dynamic friction effects (e.g., sliding and stick-slip transitions) \cite{coevoet_soft_2019, bern_trajectory_2019, schaff_soft_2022, saunders_experimental_2011}.
-Recently, many soft roboticists have urged the incorporation of data-driven methods, including machine learning approaches, to augment model-based control and overcome the challenges of the high dependence on the environment, manufacturing inconsistencies, and variation in material properties \cite{della_santina_model_2021}.
-These modeling limitations have also inspired a large field of research into learning-based methods and data-informed model-based methods.
-However, this research is largely focused on manipulators, and learning-based methods can often suffer from high computational costs and large dataset requirements \cite{ https://doi.org/10.1002/aisy.202100165}.

-This paper aims to present a generic data-driven approach to construct a diverse set of open-loop gaits that can be used for the locomotion control of soft robots.
-The problems to be addressed include \textit{gait definition} (how to mathematically define a gait, e.g., crawl or inch?), \textit{gait synthesis and exploration} (how to determine and evaluate the underlying useful gaits?) and \textit{gait characterization} (what type of gait are they, e.g., rotation or translation?).
-This morphology-agnostic method directly encodes robot-environment interactions, applies to robots with stick-slip transitions, and accounts for manufacturing inaccuracies, overcoming challenges of current model-based methods.
+This paper presents a generic data-driven approach for discovering a diverse set of open-loop gaits that can be used for the locomotion control of soft robots.
+This method is particularly well-suited to soft robots for which there is a lack of biological analogue and/or kinematic model.
+The resulting open-loop gaits are useful not only as fundamental components of real-time soft robot locomotion path planning, but also as a vehicle to explore the degree to which the environment (e.g., substrate) and manufacturing inconsistencies affect the locomotion behavior of soft robots.
+This morphology-agnostic model-free framework overcomes challenges of current model-based methods by directly encoding robot-environment interactions, capturing difficult-to-model factors like stick-slip transitions and manufacturing inaccuracies.
+Furthermore, it addresses the fundamental problems relating to \textit{gait definition} (how to mathematically define a gait, e.g., crawl vs. inch), \textit{gait synthesis and exploration} (how to determine and evaluate the underlying useful gaits), and \textit{gait characterization} (what type of gait motion is produced, e.g., rotation or translation).